Transmind/KK-Django-Project/README.md

 # KK Django Project
 A web-based blogging application that enables users to embed images seamlessly for your logs.

 This Django web application is built upon the foundational framework presented in Chapters #18 through #20 of <Python Crash Course, 3rd Edition>.
-This app incorporates the TinyMCE rich-text editor to provide users with an intuitive interface for embedding images within their content.
+This app incorporates the CKEditor rich-text editor to provide users with an intuitive interface for embedding images within their content.

-Below are the items added upon the basic framework outlined by the book.
+Below are new features added upon the basic framework outlined by the book.
-* Integrated the TinyMCE rich-text editor to enable users to input rich content, including the ability to embed images.
+* Integrated the CKEditor rich-text editor to allow users to create and format rich content, including support for image embedding and resizing.
+Note, to apply image resizing effectively, make sure to select the “Inline” style from the image toolbar after resizing.
-    (Note: This implementation currently utilizes a 14-day free trial key from TinyMCE, valid until March 29, 2025.
-After this date, please replace it with your own free key from TinyMCE to continue testing this feature.
-To update the key, modify the new_entry.html and edit_entry.html templates by refreshing the key string as indicated in the comments within these files.)
 * Enabled users to share public topics accessible to all site visitors.
 * Updated kk_project/settings.py to eliminate the use of a hard-coded secret key,  enhancing security.

+Note: This implementation currently uses CKEditor under the GPL (General Public License).
+If your project does not comply with GPL licensing requirements, please replace 'GPL' with your own valid license key in main.js, located in the staticfiles/ckeditor/ directory, then run "python manage.py collectstatic".

 ## Setup Instructions
 1. Clone the repository: